 Do you have any recommendations for a good rucksack for training?
-I am not sure if I should be using an ALICE pack, frame or no frame, hip strap, chest strap etc. I hope you can share insight into what pack or features I should be looking for to train effectively.
+I am not sure if I should be using an ALICE pack, frame or no frame, hip strap, chest strap, etc. I hope you can share insight into what pack or features I should be looking for to train effectively.

-When it comes to rucksacks, there are many options to prepare for Army, Ranger, Special Forces, SEAL, USMC, and other schools that require rucking as part of their training.
-The All-Purpose Lightweight Individual Carrying Equipment (ALICE) pack is primarily used in training programs of the USMC and some National Guard units.
-It is a pretty basic model that is useful, but not one of the most comfortable to choose from.
-You can easily find inexpensive surplus ALICE packs on eBay for relatively nothing with and without the frame.
+When it comes to rucksacks, there are many options to prepare for Army, Ranger, special forces, SEAL, the U.S. Marine Corps and other schools that require rucking as part of their training.
+The all-purpose lightweight individual carrying equipment (ALICE) pack is primarily used in training programs for the USMC and some National Guard units.
+It is a pretty basic model that is useful but not one of the most comfortable from which to choose.
+You can find inexpensive surplus ALICE packs on eBay for relatively nothing with and without the frame.